alex-bellon/wikipedia/README.md

 - [Ransom strip](https://en.wikipedia.org/wiki/Ransom_strip) - a parcel of land needed to access an adjacent property from a public highway, to which the owner is denied access until payment is received.
 - [Sleeve garter](https://en.wikipedia.org/wiki/Sleeve_garter) - a garter worn on the sleeve of a shirt.
 It came into wide use, especially in the USA, in the latter half of the 19th century when men's ready-made shirts came in a single (extra long) sleeve length.
 Sleeve garters allow men to customize sleeve lengths and keep their cuffs from becoming soiled while working or at the correct length when worn under a jacket.
 - [Smoot](https://en.wikipedia.org/wiki/Smoot) - a nonstandard, humorous unit of length created as part of an MIT fraternity prank.
 It is named after Oliver R. Smoot, a fraternity pledge to Lambda Chi Alpha, who in October 1958 lay down repeatedly on the Harvard Bridge (between Boston and Cambridge, Massachusetts) so that his fraternity brothers could use his height to measure the length of the bridge.
+- [Space-cadet keyboard](https://en.wikipedia.org/wiki/Space-cadet_keyboard) - a keyboard designed by John L. Kulp in 1978 and used on Lisp machines at Massachusetts Institute of Technology (MIT), which inspired several still-current jargon terms in the field of computer science and influenced the design of Emacs.
 - [Spite house](https://en.wikipedia.org/wiki/Spite_house) - a building constructed or substantially modified to irritate neighbors or any party with land stakes.
 Because long-term occupation is not the primary purpose of these houses, they frequently sport strange and impractical structures.
 - [Sponson](https://en.wikipedia.org/wiki/Sponson) - projections extending from the sides of land vehicles, aircraft or watercraft to provide protection, stability, storage locations, mounting points for weapons or other devices, or equipment housing.
 - [Test Card F](https://en.wikipedia.org/wiki/Test_Card_F) - a test card that was created by the BBC and used on television in the United Kingdom and in countries elsewhere in the world for more than four decades.
 It was the first to be transmitted in colour in the UK and the first to feature a person, and has become an iconic British image regularly subject to parody.